Aman-Anas/sheep-project/status_report_2.md

 ## Accomplishments
 **Aman:**
 - Migrated files from old repo to new repo in CSC-519 organization.
-- Set up Github Actions runner on the durable deployment machine using a container and dockerfile.
+- Set up Github Actions runner on the durable deployment machine using a container and Dockerfile.
 - Installed dotnet and other required tools on the deployment machine.

 **Andrew:**